Young people need spaces

 “I love being a gecko because they are cute and can climb walls… viewing the world from a very unique perspective.”

 Damon was nominated for ‘Best Actor’ at the 2006 Equity Guild Awards for the role of Mugsy in Patrick Maber’s Dealer’s Choice (Perth Theatre Company/ Red Ryder Production).
-Other credits include; Hot Dogs, His Majesty’s New Clothes and Pri-mates by Barking Gecko Theatre, Aquasapiens, The Velveteen Rabbit and The Little Prince by Spare Parts Puppet Theatre.
+Other credits include; Hot Dogs, His Majesty’s New Clothes and Pri-mates by Barking Gecko Theatre.
 Damon is a founding member of the improvisational group, The Big Hoo Haa!

 Georgia is an actor, theatre maker, producer and educator.
-Acting roles include THE ONE by Jeffrey Jay Fowler, Scent Tales, Glengarry Glen Ross, Public Space, Second Hands, The Little Mermaid, Fat Pig and Giving Up The Ghosts.
 She has been nominated for Equity Guild/PAWA Awards four times and Best Individual Performance The Blue Room Theatre Awards twice.

-Mararo is a Kenyan born writer, performer and media graduate, with a passionate interest in diverse forms of story telling.
+Mararo is a Kenyan born writer, performer and media graduate.
 He believes in the strength and importance of storytelling; and is attracted to stories that deal with struggles of this generation, and the challenges we encounter in an age of propaganda and myths that continue to perpetuate hatred, ignorance and selfishness.

 Michelle has worked at Pegasus Theatre where she was the Youth Arts Team Leader and developed new creative learning programs to enable theatre, community and school-based learning through the arts.
 She also worked with Oxford Youth Theatre for 8 years as a tutor-director, making theatre for and with young people aged 6 to 26.